gnachman/iterm2-website/source/dynamic-profiles.md

 ### Minutiae

 Dynamic profiles are loaded in alphabetical order by filename.
 Within a particular file, they are loaded in the order they're listed in.
 This only matters if one dynamic profile references another dynamic profile as its parent; the parent should be placed so it loads before any of its children.
+For all other purposes, the filenames don't matter.

+The *Dynamic* will automatically be added to all Dynamic Profiles.

 ### Troubleshooting